 First things first

-- Hello!
-I'm a computer science major at Yale University.
-I can code, design (UX/UI/visual), illustrate, manage, write well, and do a variety of useful things.
-I speak English, Mandarin Chinese, some German (A2/B1) and a smattering of Danish (<= A1).
-Download my resume (PDF)
+- I can PM, code, research, design, solve visual problems, write well when necessary, and do a variety of other useful things.
+I speak English, Mandarin Chinese, some German and

 - Contact me at firstname.lastname@example.org